for Health Care Providers

 A virus that causes cold sores or fever blisters on the mouth or around the eyes, and can be transmitted to the genital region.
 Stress, trauma, other infections, or suppression of the immune system can reactivate the latent virus.

-A reported sexual, injection drug use, or other non-work-related HIV exposure that might put a patient at high risk for acquiring HIV infection.
+A reported sexual, injection drug use, or other non-work-related HIV exposure that might put a patient at high risk of acquiring HIV infection.

 A fungal infection, commonly of the lungs, caused by the fungus Histoplasma capsulatum.
 This fungus is commonly found in bird and bat droppings.
 It is spread by breathing in the spores of the fungus.
 Persons with severely damaged immune systems, such as those with AIDS, are susceptible to a very serious disease known as progressive disseminated histoplasmosis.

 Provision of information on how HIV is transmitted, how an individual becomes infected, and how to prevent infection.
-Encompasses all modes of transmission including sexual (homosexual and bisexual), intravenous drug use, mother-to-child transmission, breast-feeding, accidental exposure from an infected patient, and HIV-infected blood transfusion.
+Encompasses all modes of transmission including sexual activity (heterosexual, homosexual and bisexual), intravenous drug use, mother-to-child transmission, breast feeding, accidental exposure from an infected patient, and HIV-infected blood transfusion.

-The point where the level of virus stabilizes and remains at a particular level in each individual after the period of primary infection.
+The point at which the level of virus stabilizes and remains at a particular level in each individual after the period of primary infection.

 A progressive cancer of the lymphatic system.
 Symptoms include lymphadenopathy, wasting, weakness, fever, itching, night sweats, and anemia.
 Treatment includes radiation and chemotherapy.

-A test kit that a consumer purchases and uses to collect blood (or other bodily fluid) to send away for testing.
+A test kit that a consumer purchases and uses to collect blood (or other body fluid) to send away for testing.

 An active chemical substance formed in one part of the body and carried in the blood to other parts of the body where it stimulates or suppresses cell and tissue activity.

-The retrovirus isolated and recognized as the etiologic (i.e. causing or contributing to the cause of a disease) agent of AIDS.
+HIV-1 and HIV-2 are retroviruses that cause the immune destruction of HIV disease and AIDS.
 HIV-1 is classified as a lentivirus in a subgroup of retroviruses.
-Also, the genetic material of a retrovirus such as HIV is the RNA itself.
-HIV inserts its own RNA into the host cell's DNA, preventing the host cell from carrying out its natural functions and turning it into an HIV factory.
+Retroviruses are single-stranded RNA that convert themselves into DNA through the action of an enzyme, reverse transcriptase.
+HIV inserts its DNA product into the host cell's DNA, preventing the host cell from carrying out its natural functions and turning it into an HIV factory.

 A virus closely related to HIV-1 that has also been found to cause AIDS.
 It was first isolated in West Africa.
-Although HIV-1 and HIV-2 are similar in how they are transmitted and result in similar opportunistic infections, they have differed in their geographic patterns of infection.
+HIV-1 and HIV-2 differ in their geographic patterns of infection.
 HIV-1 remains the most common cause of AIDS and represents the major type distributed worldwide.

 HPV is transmitted through sexual contact and is the virus that causes genital warts and plays a causative role in cervical dysplasia and cervical cancer.